 We went with an oak privacy interior slab door.
 Meaning that the pocket door has glass but was coated with a privacy film.
-If you are wondering about a glass pocket door for a bathroom, we wondered about that too, but it’s works fine.
-You can see shadows through the glass but you can’t see what the person is doing behind the glass.
-If the glass door was in front of big windows (with lots of light coming in), this style pocket door in a bathroom probably wouldn’t be a good choice.
-For our situation, an interior room with minimal light, the glass pocket door has been great.
+If you are wondering about a glass pocket door for a bathroom, we wondered about that too, but it's works fine.
+You can see shadows through the glass but you can't see what the person is doing behind the glass.
+If the glass door was in front of big windows (with lots of light coming in), this style pocket door in a bathroom probably wouldn't be a good choice.
+For our situation, an interior room with minimal light, this setup has been great.

 To save money on the pocket door installation cost, I stained the door myself.
 I used Minwax Stain in Weathered Oak.
 It was a simple project because the door was ready to stain.
 So, I applied one coat of stain on all sides and followed that with a few topcoats.